Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Projections on the space of completely bounded Fourier multipliers

-By \cite[page 125]{Haa2} or \cite[Proposition 7.2.8]{Ped}, the Plancherel weight $\tau_G$ on $\VN(G)$ is tracial if and only if G is unimodular, which means that the left Haar measure of $G$ and the right Haar measure of $G$ coincide.
+By \cite[Proposition 7.2.8 p.~237]{Ped79}, the Plancherel weight $\tau_G$ on the von Neumann algebra $\VN(G)$ is tracial if and only if the locally compact group $G$ is unimodular, which means that the left Haar measure of $G$ and the right Haar measure of $G$ coincide.
 Now, in the sequel, we suppose that the locally compact group $G$ is unimodular.